I had no idea I had HELLP syndrome in the days leading up to giving birth.

 The month before I gave birth to the boys, I had various ailments.

-I felt really tired; I couldn’t move out of bed without my heart racing.
+I felt really tired.
+My heart was racing everytime I moved out of my bed.
 I was so exhausted that I had to have a sleep after making a cup of tea or having a shower.
 When I mentioned this to my Midwife, she reassured me that this was normal in the final trimester of a pregnancy.

 The huge rash on my tummy was itchy, raised and sore.
 Progressively, it spread over the next few weeks, to the point it was all over my bump.
 The Midwife said to use cream; it was only stretch marks.